rk-izak/DATA70202-IBM-2024/README.md

 - Maria Teneva (maria.teneva@postgrad.manchester.ac.uk)
 - Zhihui Wang (zhihui.wang@student.manchester.ac.uk)

 **Note:** These email addresses are valid for the academic year 2023-2024 at The University of Manchester and may be invalid thereafter.
-Please contact the collaborators directly for further communications.
+Please contact the collaborators directly through GitHub for further communication.

 ## Short description of the Project
 ### Course Unit Leader